Ram trucks recalled to fix problem with gear shifters

 - Dating do's and don'ts -- wisdom from Seattle bartenders

-Dealers will update software and replace a part if needed in a recall that starts March 30.
+Dealers will update software and replace a switch if needed in a recall that starts March 30.

+The recall is in addition to one announced in December involving 1.8 million Ram trucks for the same issue.
+Fiat Chrysler says it discovered that additional trucks could have the problem.